-The Workplace Learning course aims to prepare students for employment by providing them with knowledge about what is valued in a work environment.
+The Workplace Learning course aims to prepare students for employment by providing them with knowledge about what is valued in a work environment, and identifying the skills required to be successful.

 Examples of recent placements include: